 Love is sort of an unavoidable human condition, be it love for a person or a delicious snack.
-So here – whether you give it to someone you love more than pizza, or keep it for yourself as a symbol of your own undying love for pizza – are my detailed instructions on how to make your own slice of LED-riddled, felt Feelings Pizza.
+So here -- whether you give it to someone you love more than pizza, or keep it for yourself as a symbol of your own undying love for pizza -- are detailed instructions on how to make your own slice of LED-riddled, felt Feelings Pizza.
 Is it silly?
 Yes.
 Does it serve a purpose?
 Other than amusement, not especially.
 So why are we doing this?
-We are doing this because it’s better than watching Rock of Love re-runs, and why not.
+We are doing this because it's better than watching Rock of Love re-runs, and why not.

 As a side bonus, this is also a good project to introduce kids to electronics, as the supplies are inexpensive, the electronic components are simple and the danger level is low.

 If you'd like to start from square one, here are a couple tutorials that cover some of the basic concepts we'll be using to build our dream pizza:

 Here is a wishlist of the electronic components needed to follow along with this tutorial:

 - Felt pizza bits (I used wool felt from a craft supply store - I cut the pieces with a laser cutter but you can cut the pizza and toppings out by hand; felt is very easy to work with):

 - two triangles for the front and back of the pizza (so we can hide the circuitry between them); one yellow for cheese, and one brown for the crust

 - one crust-colored piece to go across the top of the front

 - toppings of choice: I made mushrooms, green and black olives, and red, heart-shaped pepperonis (these are the only ones that really matter for this project, since the hearts will be the part that lights up)